ErnestF22/smdd_rimlab/README.md

 Executable scripts for running the methods on single scans are in folder test.

-Compiling should require the very standard pipeline
+Compiling should require the following very standard bash shell command sequence:

 > $ mkdir build && cd build\
-> cmake ..\
+> $ cmake ..\
-> make
+> $ make

 CMakeLists is set up so that both *test* and *app* executables will be found inside build/ folder.